-new guide describes almost 200 days of walking (the previous edition
+Cap.
+Overall the guide describes almost 200 days of

 Track, South West Cape, Port Davey